Posted March 7, 2012

 Your best bet is looking at the site’s WHOIS information.

-How do I search for WHOIS contact information?
+How do I search for a website owner using WHOIS information?

-So you want to find out how to contact the person who ran the site which showed those pink cupcakes.
+So you want to find out how to contact the website owner who runs the site using WHOIS?.
 There are many places on the internet where you can look up WHOIS data, which is free.
 Here are a few handy ones you may want to bookmark:

 While those three domains are run by different entities, did you notice how different the results for each looked?
 That brings us to…